basho/basho_docs/source/languages/en/riak/theory/concepts/context.md

 in cases when multiple connecting clients update an object at the same time.

-## The Problem of Conflict Values
+## The Problem of Conflicting Values

 To illustrate this problem, imagine that you're building a [CRM](http://en.wikipedia.org/wiki/Customer_relationship_management) application and storing customer information in Riak.
-Now imagine that information about a user is being stored in the [[key|Keys and Objects]] `mariejohnston` in the [[bucket|Buckets]] `customers`.
-What happens if Marie has two browser windows open and changes her phone number to 555-1337 in one window and saves it, and also changes it to 555-1212 in another window?
+Now imagine that information about a particular  user is being stored in the [[key|Keys and Objects]] `mariejohnston` in the [[bucket|Buckets]] `customers`.
+What happens if Marie has two browser windows open and changes her phone number to 555-1337 in one window and saves it, and then also changes it to 555-1212 in another window and saves it?

-This means that two different values end up being stored in Riak.
+This means that two different values are written to Riak.
 So what happens at that point?
-There are essentially three possible
+There are essentially three possible outcomes:
-outcomes:

-1. The two different values end up being stored in Riak, but Riak is able to discern that one object is more causally recent than the other (in this case 555-1212) and chooses that value as the "correct"/most recent value
+1. The two different values end up being stored in Riak, but Riak is able to discern that one object is more causally recent than the other (in this case 555-1212) and chooses that value as the "correct"/most recent value.

-2. The two different values end up being stored in Riak, but the two operations happen at roughly the same time, i.e. two **concurrent updates** have been attempted, and Riak is unable to determine which value "wins."
+2. The two different values end up being stored in Riak, but the two operations happen at roughly the same time, i.e. two **concurrent updates** have been completed, and Riak is unable to determine which value "wins."
 In this scenario, one of two things can happen:

     a.
 Riak creates sibling values, aka **siblings**, for the object